Alex-Stavrop/Credit-Card-Fraud-Detection/README.md

-# Fraud Detection for Company ABC
+# Credit Card Fraud Detection

 ## Overview
 This project aims to detect potentially fraudulent credit card transactions for Company ABC using a dataset containing transaction details and credit card information.
 We employ exploratory data analysis, feature engineering, and the Isolation Forest anomaly detection algorithm.